-The planning process was designed to ensure full participation by the public and government agencies; to provide opportunities for review and revision of the plan; and to include consideration of a wide variety of ideas.
+The planning process is designed to ensure full participation by the public and government agencies, to provide opportunities for review and revision of the plan, and to include consideration of a wide variety of ideas.
 The outline of the planning process is provided below.

 Hold public meetings to identify issues and concerns in the planning area.